magento/magento2-functional-testing-framework/docs/credentials.md

 CREDENTIAL_VAULT_SECRET_BASE_PATH=secret
 ```

-## Configure Aws Secret Manager
+## Configure AWS Secrets Manager

-Aws Secrets Manager offers secret management that supports:
+AWS Secrets Manager offers secret management that supports:
 - Secret rotation with built-in integration for Amazon RDS, Amazon Redshift, and Amazon DocumentDB
 - Fine-grained policies and permissions
 - Audit secret rotation centrally for resources in the AWS Cloud, third-party services, and on-premises

 ### Prerequisites
 - AWS account
-- AWS Secret Manger is created and configured
+- AWS Secrets Manger is created and configured
-- IAM User or Role is created
+- IAM User or Role is created with appropriate AWS Secrets Manger access permission

-### Store secrets in Aws Secret Manager
+### Store secrets in AWS Secrets Manager

 #### Secrets format
-`Secret Name`, `Secret Key`, `Secret Value` are three key pieces of information to construct an Aws Secret.
+`Secret Name`, `Secret Key`, `Secret Value` are three key pieces of information to construct an AWS Secret.
 `Secret Key` and `Secret Value` can be any content you want to secure, `Secret Name` must follow the format:

 ```conf